Program Length

 Why study Kinesiology at VIU?

 You study with highly funded and award-winning teachers and researchers.
-Our small class size means you learn directly from highly qualified academics.
-So you gain more in-depth knowledge and a stronger foundation for your career.
+You learn directly from highly qualified academics, so you gain more in-depth knowledge and a stronger foundation for your career.
 VIU is one of the top kinesiology programs in BC if you want to get into a competitive graduate program like physical therapy and medicine.
 Our grads have high success rates with grad school applications.

 Sign up to learn more